Spaxe/Scrollbook/Mandlebrot/README.md

 Right-click and drag to zoom in or zoom out.

-+ or - to increase/decrease the quality.
+Use + or - to increase/decrease the quality.

 H key to return to default home view.